bharatikandakumar/Data-Visualization/Projects/Self-Study-Project.md

 ### 2.3.4.
 Annotation
 Annotation can help to contextualize the visualization.
 It can tell the audience where and when the data is from, who collected it and how.
 This kind of context can both help the audience understand the data and establish its credibility.
 ## 2.4.
 Avoid bad data visualization
-The following are the five common mistakes that lead to bad data visualization
+The following are the five common mistakes that lead to bad data visualization[Source](https://blog.socialcops.com/academy/resources/common-mistakes-bad-data-visualization/)

 ### 2.4.1.
 Bad Data
 Start with the basics: is your data clean?
 Use checks at every stage the data goes through collection, sourcing, cleaning, and compiling before it is visualized.
 Common errors include data duplication, missed data, NA values not marked, and so on.